 Essen 2019 – Top 10 anticipated smaller releases

 This list excludes games that will probably end up on a table near me soon (big publisher releases, Knizia games etc).
-These are games I think I may miss out on if I don’t check them out myself (links go to each game’s BGG page):
+These are games I think I may miss out on if I don’t check them out myself (links go to my reviews – or each game’s BGG page):

 - It’s a Wonderful World (1-5 players, 30-60 mins): This sci-fi themed euro sees you card drafting and tableau building, setting up an engine to complete projects to get more powers and points.
 Simple and short, but using a lot of mechanisms I really enjoy.
 Nothing new, but enough big ticks to hit my list.

 - 1987: Channel Tunnel (2, 45 mins): 1906 San Francisco was a surprise hit for me last Essen.
 In the same series, this two-player game action selection game looks to have some interesting mechanisms.
 There’s mini tech trees, upgrades and some interaction – much more than you’d expect from a small game.

 - Outback Crossing (2-6, 30-40 mins): This fast-playing abstract game has lovely cartoony artwork and simple game play.
 On turns, you either draw a tile or claim a row/column to score at the end.
 So it should have a nice tension: claim lines (max three) to try and build them up later, or place and hope to claim them later.